kshoker12/WorkoutApp/README.md

 *This project interests me because I workout, and sometimes struggle to remember and keep track of my routine and might miss an exercise so having an app that I can use to track and plan my workouts is ideal and makes working out a lot more convenient.*

+**User Story**

+- As a user, I want to be able to create a new exercise
+- As a user, I want to be able to add an exercise to a muscle group
+- As a user, I want to be able to create a schedule of muscle groups I want to hit on each day throughout the week.
+- As a user, I want to be able to edit my workout schedule